I was someone who used to rely on alcohol to help me relax and to feel confident enough to enjoy socialising.

 A trigger can be a time of day, a feeling, the weather, a person, stress, tiredness, boredom, joy, an event, a place... all sorts of things can be triggers to drink.

-Some of us have spent years training our brains to give an automatic "drink" response to these triggers and it can take practise and time to relearn a different response to these triggers.
+Some of us have spent years training our brains to give an automatic "drink" response to these triggers and it can take practise and time to relearn a different response.

 Expect to practise your new responses, your new behaviours and your new habits a lot before they start to become automatic.
-Eventually, you'll no longer think about drinking and no longer feel the need to reach for alcohol but you need to practise doing something differently first.
+Eventually, you'll no longer think about drinking and no longer feel the need to reach for alcohol but you need to practise these new routines and patterns first.

 How long it takes is different for different people and different for different triggers.
 You might find you quickly and easily overcome one trigger and it takes longer to overcome another one.